FlexMeasures/flexmeasures/Configuration.md

 It is critical this is set to a strong value.
 For python3 consider using: `secrets.token_urlsafe()`

-You can also set this in a file (which some Flask tutorials advised). leave this setting set to `None` to get more instructions.
+You can also set this in a file (which some Flask tutorials advised).
+Leave this setting set to `None` to get more instructions.

 Default: `None`